dragosrts/MailContainerTest/README.md

 There are no additional constraints, use the packages and approach you feel appropriate, aim to spend no more than 2 hours.
 Please update the readme with specific comments on any areas that are unfinished and what you would cover given more time.

+### DEV NOTES

+I have spend about 2h 40mins

+TODO:
+ - Add comments about why I thought about some decisions
+ - Create more Unit Tests
+ - Create more Test Scenarios
+ - Add Exception management
+ - Restructure code in multiple projects (Data Store moved to Infrastructure/Database layer && Types moved to Domain layer && MailTransferService moved to Application layer)